 \section{Results}

 \Cref{sec:Statistics,sec:anthropics} highlighted two distinct ways in which multi-axion theories can lead to qualitatively different conclusions from single-axion toy models, even under minimal (though still non-trivial) UV assumptions.
 In this section we illustrate these effects with Monte Carlo samples of axion parameters drawn in the fundamental basis according to the ensembles of \cref{sec:Statistics}, together with initial conditions appropriate to a long period of inflation as discussed in \cref{sec:anthropics}.
-Three features play a particularly prominent role: the relative enhancement of the QCD axion coupling, the emergence of an anthropic relic-abundance plateau, and a population of heavy axions whose abundances are suppressed at low inflationary scales but whose decays can provide some of the most promising indirect-detection signatures.
+Three features play a particularly prominent role: the relative enhancement of the QCD axion coupling, the emergence of an anthropic relic-abundance plateau, and a population of heavy axions which have suppressed abundances at low inflationary scales but whose decays can provide some of the most promising indirect-detection signatures.

 This section is organized as follows.
-In \Cref{subsec:monte_carlo} we outline the details of our Monte Carlo sampling.
-In \Cref{subsec:results_relic_abundances} we summarize the relic-abundance scalings observed in the Monte Carlo sampling.
-In \Cref{subsec:results_detection} we combine relic abundances with axion-matter couplings to assess detection prospects, and we give simple criteria for when heavy-axion decays are most relevant as signals or constraints.
-Taken together, these results provide qualitative intuition for observational expectations in general.
+In \Cref{subsec:monte_carlo}, we outline the details of our Monte Carlo sampling.
+In \Cref{subsec:results_relic_abundances}, we summarize the relic-abundance scalings observed in the Monte Carlo sampling.
+In \Cref{subsec:results_detection}, we combine relic abundances with axion-matter couplings to assess detection prospects, and we give simple criteria for when heavy-axion decays are most relevant as signals or constraints.
+Finally, in \cref{subsec:measuring_N}, we note that if both the QCD axion and one axionlike particle are measured in the laboratory, they can provide a logarithmic estimate of the size of the axiverse.
+Taken together, these results provide qualitative intuition for observational expectations.